Haych13/Learnix/README.md

  **When is the release?**

 Soon.
-Learnix is still under development and not ready for release just yet.
-I am aiming for June/July 2018 for a first release.
+Learnix is still under development and not ready for a fullrelease just yet.
+You can download the Alpha Build here though: https://drive.google.com/file/d/19oxkc0MBx48rcMCsF5nWUvYGLlQI40Fg/view?usp=drivesdk